mikedll/cknife/README.md

       cknifemail help [TASK]                             # Describe available tasks or one specific task cknifemail mail [RECIPIENT] [SUBJECT] [TEXT_FILE]  # Send an email to recipient.

+Only simple email sending is available here, for now.

+### Send an email

+    > bundle exec ./bin/cknifemail help mail
+    Usage:
+      cknifemail mail [RECIPIENT] [SUBJECT] [TEXT_FILE]

+    Options:
+      [--from=FROM]
+      [--simple-format]
+                         # Default: true

+The `simple_format` option is available to help format plaintext emails whose bodies you don't want messed up when newlines are ignored with html formatting.
+This is helpful for when log files are included in email bodies, which is the primary expectation for how this will be used.

-Has been tested to work with the SMTP interface that Amazon SES provides, but it should work with Sendgrid and Postmark, or any SMTP service.
+Has been successfully tested with the SMTP interface to Amazon SES and Sendgrid.
+Should work with Postmark just fine.

 This **requires** the cknife YAML config, with the following field structure.